2 4 0 T U R B O . C O M

 I began with this chromed Hurst 8550 shifter stick.

-The knob position was originally a little tall for my comfort, so I cut off about an inch off of the bottom.
+The knob position was originally a little tall for my preference, so I cut off about an inch off of the bottom.

 The holes I'm using are shown in this photo of the modified shifter.
 I'm using the BOTTOM hole (which was originally the top hole) and the third hole from the bottom, which I drilled.
 The other holes are not being used.
 The final shifter position is now perfect in my opinion.
 It's comfortable and and easy to reach any gear without any strain.